temporalio/documentation/docs/tctl/admin/cluster/add-search-attributes.md

 Alias: `-t value`

-The type of search attribute to add.
+The type of Search Attribute to add.
 Multiple values can be added at once.

 Values: Text, Keyword, Int, Double, Bool, Datetime